 For now, they’re cautiously optimistic.
 Hammond says that even as the virus mutates, research is finding that the protease inhibitor still seems to interfere with the ability of the virus to replicate, in part due to its ability to bind tightly to its target.2 But, as always, they’ll be keeping a careful eye out for any changes and responding to them accordingly.
 “We are definitely remaining vigilant because viruses surprise us all the time,” she says.

-Pfizer's oral treatment has not been approved, but has been authorized for emergency use by the FDA to treat mild-to-moderate COVID-19 in patients 12 and older, weighing at least 40 kg, with positive results of SARS-CoV-2 viral testing, who are at high risk for progression to severe COVID-19, including hospitalization and death.
-Authorized only for the duration of the declaration that circumstances exist justifying the authorization unless the declaration is terminated or authorization revoked sooner.
+Pfizer's oral treatment for COVID-19 has not been approved, but has been authorized for emergency use by FDA under an EUA, for the treatment of mild-to-moderate COVID-19 in pediatric patients (12 years of age and older weighing at least 40 kg) who are at high risk for progression to severe COVID-19, including hospitalization or death.
+The emergency use of Pfizer's oral treatment for COVID-19 is only authorized for the duration of the declaration that circumstances exist justifying the authorization of the emergency use of drugs and biological products during the COVID-19 pandemic under Section 564(b)(1) of the Act, 21 U.S.C. § 360bbb-3(b)(1), unless the declaration is terminated or authorization revoked sooner.
 See EUA Fact Sheet: www.COVID19oralRx.com

 - Anderson, Annaliesa.
 Interview by The Beautiful Truth Group.
 March 4, 2022